stenciljs/core/test/bundler/readme.md

 ### vite-bundle-test/
 This directory contains a basic application that is bundled using Vite.
 It contains the Stencil component library found in the [component-library directory](#component-library).
-Tests for this application can be found in this directory as well.

-### karma.config.ts
+### tests/
-This file contains the Karma configuration for running tests.
+This directory contains Playwright test specs for testing the bundled applications.
-It also describes how Karma can serve all applications in the `bundler/` directory.

-### karma-stencil-utils.ts
+### playwright.config.ts
-This file contains various utilities for setting up and tearing down tests.
+This file contains the Playwright configuration for running tests.
-It may be used by an application test suite.
+It configures:
+- Test execution across multiple browsers (Chrome, Firefox, Safari)
+- Web server setup to serve the built Vite application
+- Cross-platform testing support for Windows, macOS, and Linux